eomasters-repos/eomtbx/README.md

 EOMasters Toolbox for SNAP
 ==========================

-The EOMasters Toolbox is a collection of various tools which help to ease the daily work and to save valuable time while working with SNAP.
+The EOMasters Toolbox (EOMTBX) is a collection of various tools which help to ease the daily work and to save valuable time while working with SNAP.
+The EOMTBX v1 release will be compatible with SNAPv10.
 The toolbox comprises the following tools, features and options:

 * Quick Menu<br>
   Provides quick access to the most often used menu actions.